kyapwc/respondio-task/README.md

         Waypoint(id, time, address, latitude, longitude, orderId) // many to 1 with Order table Order(id, merchantId)
         ```
-    - By doing the above, we can significantly reduce the writes that occur on a singular table and it helps in reducing the need to update less data
+    - By doing the above, we can significantly reduce the writes that occur on a singular table and it helps by reducing the need to update a table with more columns and makes the writes more *focused*
     - Furthermore, the sql transaction size is much smaller as it is spread across multiple tables
     - However, please do not normalise the database tables too much as it can lead to alot of issues, especially in the context of `EAV-patterned` tables which significantly reduces the `read` operations depending on context.
 3. Batch inserts / updates instead of doing the writes one at a time.
 This can effectively reduce the amount of write into a single batch query.